What the Epic v. Apple lawsuit means for the gaming industry

 Sweeney, of Epic Games, stated on Twitter, “Today’s ruling isn’t a win for developers or for consumers.
 Epic is fighting for fair competition among in-app payment methods and app stores for a billion consumers.”

-The Epic v.
+The Epic Games v.
 Apple verdict has further implications for other antitrust suits, including an indie developer suing PC games company Valve and a class-action suit against Sony, alleging the console maker overcharged on PlayStation 5 games.

-“The detail of the Epic judgement is going to provide a blueprint for cases like that, like in the case of Valve: what evidence is introduced, what economic testimony is introduced," said Mitch Stoltz, senior staff attorney of the nonprofit digital rights group Electronic Frontier Foundation, while caveating that the fact-finding portion of each case would determine different outcomes.
+“The detail of the Epic judgment is going to provide a blueprint for cases like that, like in the case of Valve: what evidence is introduced, what economic testimony is introduced,” said Mitch Stoltz, senior staff attorney of the nonprofit digital rights group Electronic Frontier Foundation, while cautioning that the fact-finding portion of each case would determine different outcomes.

 There was also a large debate over the definition of a video game.
-The judge was not satisfied by anyone’s explanations, including Sweeney’s answer that a game has “some sort of win or loss or a score progression,” and Matt Weissinger, head of marketing, despite his many years of experience, saying he did not know.
+The judge was not satisfied by anyone’s explanations, including Sweeney’s answer that a game has “some sort of win or loss or a score progression” and input from Matt Weissinger, head of marketing at Epic Games, who said that despite his many years of experience, he still did not know.
 Ultimately, she concluded that since “Fortnite” is a video game, the court did not need to come to a precise definition.
-And despite Epic’s attempts to portray “Fortnite” as part of the metaverse, the judge wrote that that hardly mattered either: “At this time, the general market does not appear to recognize the metaverse and its corresponding game modes in Fortnite as anything separate and apart from the video game market.”
+And despite Epic’s attempts to portray “Fortnite” as part of the metaverse, the judge wrote that this argument hardly mattered either: “At this time, the general market does not appear to recognize the metaverse and its corresponding game modes in Fortnite as anything separate and apart from the video game market.”

-As for game developers, producing a profitable mobile game could become easier.
+As for game developers, producing a profitable mobile game on iOS could become easier.

-“Most games on the App Store operate within a model where you spend tons of money to acquire players via advertising,” said Eli Hodapp, former vice president of business development at GameClub, which had been mentioned by Apple in court as an example of a competitor.
-Hodapp had previously spoken up on social media after Apple brought up GameClub as a competitor to Apple Arcade, the tech giant’s gaming subscription service, saying that GameClub had been denied many times in the application process.
+“Most games on the App Store operate within a model where you spend tons of money to acquire players via advertising,” said Eli Hodapp, former vice president of business development at GameClub, a game subscription service that Apple mentioned during the trial in court as an example of a competitor.
+Hodapp had previously spoken up on social media after Apple cited GameClub as a competitor to Apple Arcade, the tech giant’s gaming subscription service, saying that GameClub had been denied many times in the application process.

 “The tipping point of profitability typically required a game that performed really well, as previously Apple was taking 30 percent out of every dollar you made, which resulted in some brutal return on ad spend calculations at times,” said Hodapp, who is now director of mobile publishing at GameMill Entertainment, which is making “Nickelodeon All-Star Brawl,” coming in 2021.
 “This could go a long way to balancing that out, so games aren’t operating on such thin margins.”

-Still, directing customers to pay elsewhere could be a hassle for the user experience, if they have to open up a separate browser, enter all their credit card information and make an account rather than paying through the iOS app, as they traditionally have, Hodapp said.
+Still, directing customers to pay elsewhere could be a hassle for the user experience if they have to open up a separate browser, enter their credit card information and make an account rather than paying through the iOS app, as they traditionally have, Hodapp said.
 Although the ruling does state that Apple cannot obstruct apps from linking to other ways to pay, it does not mean those other ways to pay are as easy and convenient as simply using Apple’s payment method.
 That’s what Sweeney was referencing in his tweet where he says “Fortnite” will not return to iOS until Epic can offer a direct, in-app way to make purchases that’s just as convenient as Apple’s way.

 “More options are always good for the consumer,” Hodapp said.
 “I don’t see this as a mass exodus away from Apple’s payment methods, but rather, just one more promotional avenue developers can choose to utilize.”